-The statistical population of this study included all employees of the oil company in Tehran, Iran, from which 261 employments (98 male; age{range} = 18-60 years) were selected by the convenience sampling method.
-In the study, due to the limitations of the coronary disease epidemic, data were directed to a URL where they could complete the questionnaire pack. after the coordination with the managers of the oil company the URL was distributed via e-mail, Telegram, and WhatsApp to the company's employees.
-Participants were informed about the aim of the study, and confidentiality, they gave their consent to participate in the study by checking the box that they accepted the consent form on the first page of the survey.
-Participants voluntarily answered a set of questionnaires that took approximately 20 min to complete.
+This study's statistical population included all oil company employees in Tehran, Iran, from which 261 employments (98 male; age range = 18-60 years) were selected by the convenience sampling method.
+In the study, due to the limitations of the coronary disease epidemic, data were directed to a URL where they could complete the questionnaire pack.
+After the coordination with the managers of the oil company, the URL was distributed via e-mail, Telegram, and WhatsApp to the company's employees.
+Participants were informed about the aim of the study and confidentiality; they gave their consent to participate in the study by checking the box that they accepted the consent form on the first page of the survey.
+Then, participants voluntarily answered a set of questionnaires that took approximately 20 min to complete.
 Ethical approval was provided by the Borujerd University Ethics Committee (ID= Ir.
 IAU.B.
 REC.1399.057).

-Data were analyzed by using SPSS (version 24.0; IBM Corp., Armonk, NY) and AMOS (version 24.0; IBM Corp., Meadville, PA).
+Data were analyzed using SPSS (version 24.0; IBM Corp., Armonk, NY) and AMOS (version 24.0; IBM Corp., Meadville, PA).
 Descriptive statistics were computed for all measures assessed.
-To evaluate the internal consistency of NEO Five-Factor Inventory, Cognitive Emotion Regulation Questionnaire, and Sports Participation Motivation Questionnaire, Cronbach's alpha coefficients were also examined.
-Intercorrelations were computed among all variables, and structural equation modeling was conducted to examine a mediation model.
-All statistical significance levels (α) were set to .05.
+To evaluate the internal consistency of all questionnaires, Cronbach's alpha coefficients were also examined.
+In addition, intercorrelations were computed among all variables, and structural equation modeling was conducted to examine a mediation model.
+All statistical significance levels ( $\alpha$ ) were set to .05.